-Туре Type of position to be used.

-GPS

-Latitude, Longitude: coordinates

-• Distance : range from coordinates.

-GSM Cell

-Country, Network, Area, ID: GSM cell data example, if the Country field is entered and ' fields, the event is triggered when the device try,
+• Country, Network, Area,ID: GSM cell data.
+Enter '\' to wildcard a field.
+For example, if the Country field is entered and '\' is entered in the three other fields, the event is triggered when the device enters or exits the specified country,